rayalan/binary-adages/content/pages/profile-target-position.md

 * It does not mean that engineering sacrifices are never made.
 Sometimes there really are critical market windows or a commitment made by someone in sales or other pressing emergencies.

-### Primary contributor to engineering: Culture, strategy, process, and tech stack
+### Primary contributor to engineering: culture, strategy, process, and tech stack

 Some of my best work is when I'm connecting business objectives and company values through engineering culture and strategy all the way through to process that drives the day-to-day developer experience.

-Does engineering have an ambition of every developer shipping code multiple times a day yet having code reviews on every pull request?
+Does engineering have an ambition of every developer shipping code multiple times a day, yet having code reviews on every pull request?
 Then someone better figure out how to do code reviews in a way that doesn't disrupt developers (because they are churning out their own code) and yet results in lightning-fast pull requests (because otherwise requests get stuck in the queue and developers get slowed down by the cognitive load of hopping between their many open requests).

-Does the business place more value on being fast to market or having a state-of-the-art user interface?
+Does the business place more value on being fast to market or on having a state-of-the-art user interface?
 The answer to that should influence how engineering interacts with user experience as well as what kind of training is expected of developers.

 Does the company expect to frequently move developers between teams?
 Then there probably needs to be a common tech stack across all teams; otherwise, developers are going to get tripped up by constantly changing technologies.